visus-io/cuid.net/README.md

 #### CUIDv2

-`Cuid2` is an immutable structure that generates a cryptographically strong identity. `Cuid` and is recommended for use over `Cuid` where security context is important.
+`Cuid2` is an immutable structure that generates a cryptographically strong identity. `Cuid2` and is recommended for use over `Cuid` where security context is important.
 The length of the value can also be adjusted to be anywhere from 4 characters to 32 characters in length, the default is 24.

 > :memo: `Cuid2` does not implement `IComparable`, `IComparable<T>`, and `IEquatable<T>` nor does it support instantiation from string or serialization.